risan/bagja.net/_blog/regenerator-runtime-is-not-defined.md

 The first approach is just too much of a hassle for the user.
 So let's include this `regeneratorRuntime` module in our bundle.
 (Or you can just drop the support for older browsers 😉)

-There are also two ways of including this `regeneratorRuntime` module in your bundle:
+There are also three ways of including this `regeneratorRuntime` module in your bundle:

 1. Import the module explicitly: [`regenerator-runtime`](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime).
 2. Use the Babel plugin: [`@babel/plugin-transform-runtime`](https://babeljs.io/docs/en/babel-plugin-transform-runtime).
+3. Or if you use [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env#usebuiltins), you can simply set the `useBuiltIns` option to `usage`.

 The first solution is not scalable.
 Imagine that in the future all the browsers in our `.browserslistrc` file finally support this `async` function.
 But because we explicitly import the `regenerator-runtime`, this module will always be included in our final bundle.

-With the second approach, the `regeneratorRuntime` module will only be injected if the targetted environment does not support a `generator` or `async` function.
+With the second and the third approach, the `regeneratorRuntime` module will only be injected if the targetted environment does not support a `generator` or `async` function.

-To execute this solution, first install the plugin:
+To execute the second solution, first install the plugin:

 ```bash
 $ npm install @babel/plugin-transform-runtime -D